Tirap, Arunachal Pradesh, India

 The Nocte language falls within the Tibeto-Burman language family.
 There are four main dialects in the Nocte language, and they are:

-The migratory groups from Hukong and Hakhi Haja speak the Hawa dialect.
+The migratory groups from Hukong, Hakhi Haja and Tangnyu speak the Hawa dialect.
 There are many villages who speak the Hawa dialect, and some of them are Bera, Borduria, Chinkoi, Dadam, Namsang, Hunkan, Kaimai, Kheti, Kuthin, Laho, Laptang, Moktowa, Sipini, Sumsi, Khunchha, Wasathong etc.

 Hawa dialect has been given the code ISO 639:3:njb Naga, Nocte.
 As per renowned anthropologist and linguist, Robbins Burling, the Nocte language can be categorized together with Bodo-Garo, Koch, Konyak and Jingphaw languages into the Sal subgroup of Tibeto Burman language family.